linksmart/linksmart.github.io/README.md

 # linksmart.eu

-Source for the LinkSmart website.
+Source for the [LinkSmart website](https://linksmart.eu), built and served by GitHub Pages.

 ## Running locally